daijingz/Data-Science-Machine-Learning/README.md

 Part 3: **MoleWorld Farming and Fishing database (data science projects)**

-Since June 1st, 2021, an old Chinese game "MoldWorld" has mobile game editions.
+Since June 1st, 2021, an old Chinese game "MoleWorld" has mobile game editions.
+It is a game about farming, fishing and cooking.
+Each player is a mole, that owns a farm.

+Part 4: **IBM Data Science Projects**

+This is a project

 # Contact
 **Preferred Email**: daij24@mcmaster.ca